 If we are using a curve or point follow project (from the Utilities menu) and we are using the Fast import settings it won’t be possible to select curves included in these types of parametric files.
 In that case, check the option Import all curves and points.

 The Curve accuracy defines how accurate curves are imported from parametric files.
 By default RoboDK will import all curves included in these files.
 Furthermore, RoboDK will extract the edges of curves in the 3D files.

 It is possible to automatically generate a zig-zag curve from each surface and specify the step between passes and how far the curve is kept from the border.
 This might be useful for painting or inspection applications.

-The CAM section (computer-aided manufacturing) contains all the options related to manufacturing operations typically done by machine tools (CNC) and how to import toolpaths created using CAM software.
+The CAM section (computer-aided manufacturing) shows all the settings related to robot manufacturing operations, such as robot machining or 3D printing, and how to import robot toolpaths created using CAM software.

 The Operation speed is the default speed used in operations for curve and point follow projects.
 The curve/point follow project is available in the Utilities menu.

 The Approach distance for points is the default distance used to approach to points in a point follow project.
-This option is useful for drilling or spot welding.
+This option is useful for applications like drilling or spot welding.

 Include a normal approach/retract by default will include a 100 mm normal approach to the toolpath.

-It is possible to ignore the Go Home command (G28 ISO code) set by specific milling programs, or set it to a specific value as XYZ coordinates.
+It is possible to ignore the Go Home command (G28 ISO code) set by some robot machining programs or set it to a specific value (XYZ coordinates).